pyrohost/ignite-rs/README.md

 ## Ideas

-`deploy-rs` is a simple Rust program that will take a Nix flake and use it to deploy any of your defined profiles to your nodes.
+`ignite-rs` is a simple Rust program that will take a Nix flake and use it to deploy any of your defined profiles to your nodes.
 This is _strongly_ based off of [serokell/deploy](https://github.com/serokell/deploy), designed to replace it and expand upon it.

 ### Multi-profile